in1side/LoLTournaments/README.md

 # LoLTeams
-League of Legends web app that allows players to create, manage and coordinate teams.
+Simple League of Legends web app that allows players to create and manage teams.

 ## Instructions
 1. Host a PostgreSQL server on port `5432`.